ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 An optional argument if `gambit`, will ignore topics without available gambits.
 The verb used is: `^keywordtopics`.

+Note: it does not attempt to match the topic you are currently in, as the normal control scripts should already have tried that topic before coming to the more random thrashing of ^keywordtopics.

 ### `^last ( fact-set-annotated )`